 Students - The College’s email system is provided to aid users with their studies.
 Personal use of the email system is permitted, but the account is only valid whilst you are a student at the college.

-You should not use your college email if purchasing personal goods.

 The email system costs the college time and money and it must be used judiciously in the same manner as other college resources such as telephones and photocopying.